zryska/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

  Additional Modbus and Opc Ua components can be added if desired, but only a single Storage component is supported.

- To add a new component, in this example a Modbus connectivity component, create the following JSON.
+ To add a new component, in this example a Modbus EDS adapter, create the following JSON.
 Please note a unique ComponentId is necessary for each component in the system.
-For this example we will use the ComponentId Modbus1 since it is the first Modbus connectivity component:
+For this example we will use the ComponentId Modbus1 since it is the first Modbus EDS adapter:

  ```json
   {